If you’re not eligible, you can’t become an NDIS participant.

 But if you’ve asked for an internal review of the decision, you can’t apply to the NDIS again until we’ve completed that review.
 You can ask us to stop our internal review at any time.

-Also, if your review is with the Administrative Appeals Tribunal after an internal review, you can’t apply again until it’s made a decision.
+Also, if your review is with the Administrative Appeals Tribunal after an internal review, you can’t apply again until it has made a decision.
 You can also ask the Tribunal at any time to withdraw your application.

 Learn more on the Administrative Appeals Tribunal website .